FOLLOW US

 Travelling through Chile

 You can travel to or from the Falkland Islands through Chile.
-Make sure you meet Chile’s entry requirements, see Chile travel advice.
+If you choose this route you must make sure you meet Chile’s entry requirements, see Chile travel advice.

 Passport validity requirements